konfound-project/konfound/README.md

 ### Code of Conduct

-Please note that this project is released with a Contributor Code of Conduct available at <http://contributor-covenant.org/version/1/0/0/>
+gPlease note that this project is released with a Contributor Code of Conduct available at <http://contributor-covenant.org/version/1/0/0/>